DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

     -   ``alert_operator`` : the operator used to compare the ``alert_value``
     -   ``doc`` : some documentation text

+A metric additionally has an ``owner``.
+It typically gets set automatically through authentication but can be changed in the `Admin Interface`_.

-``MetricDataXYZ``` models
+``MetricDataXYZ``` models have the following  attributes:

+    -   ``value`` : the value measured in a native database format
+    -   ``time`` : the timepoint of the measurement (is set automatically)
+    -   ``has_error`` : measuring the metric led to an error
+    -   ``error_message`` : can store the error_message originating from metric
+        data measurement
+    -   ``tags`` : you can label individual measurements with comma separated tags

 REST web api
 -------------------------------------------------------------------------------
-The web application implements a REST web api.
+The web application implements a REST web api that allows sending and receiving data to and from the database.
+A browser web interface for the api can be found in the **metric api** section.

+The utilities in the `DESDMDashboard Remote`_ component make use of this api.

 Admin Interface
 -------------------------------------------------------------------------------
-Django provides an almost ready to use web interface to the database.
-It can be customized in ``admin.py`` files for every django webapp.
+The DESDMDashboard web application comes with a customized django admin interface which provides database access.
+It can be found in the **admin** section.

 Server Setup